hamzayawa/alx-low_level_programming/0x00-hello_world/README.md

 [5-printf.c](https://github.com/hamzayawa/alx-low_level_programming/blob/main/0x00-hello_world/5-printf.c) - Write a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.

+[6-size.c](https://github.com/hamzayawa/alx-low_level_programming/blob/main/0x00-hello_world/6-size.c) - Write a C program that prints the size of various types on the computer it is compiled and run on.